stephanzlatarev/vscode-starcraft/README.md

 To run a replay, drag and drop a replay file (*.SC2Replay) into the Editor area of Visual Studio Code.
 If you have the file in your workspace, open it with a click.

-To play a game with your bot, start StarCraft II by opening the command palette with `Ctrl+Shift+P` and typing `Start StarCraft II for a bot to play`.
+To play a game with your bot, start StarCraft II by opening the command palette with `Ctrl+Shift+P` and typing `Start StarCraft II for an AI bot`.

 In both cases, a viewer will start checking all pre-requisites until the game is ready for viewing.
 Then the editor will show game camera.